Here’s what to look for and how to take care of yourself if you have symptoms of coronary artery disease (coronary heart disease).

 - Trouble breathing or shortness of breath combined with chest pain.
 This can also occur before you have any discomfort in your chest.

 - Feeling nauseous, light-headed, weak, and fatigued.

-Unfortunately, most people don’t realize that they are having a heart attack.
+Unfortunately, most people don’t realize they are having a heart attack.
 That’s why it’s important to recognize the warning signs.

 If you’ve had any of these coronary artery disease symptoms, contact your physician.
 You can also talk to your doctor about measures you can take to lower your risk for coronary artery disease.
 Your doctor will want to check your blood pressure, cholesterol, and sugar levels.